emricht32/SquawkersMccaw/README.md

 sudo ir-keytable -p all
 ```

-Note that the last command will not persist a reboot and is for testing only (we’ll take care of this later!)
+Note that the last command will not persist a reboot and is for testing only (we'll take care of this later!)

 ## Hardware Setup